amr990719/wildFire_simulation/README.md

 ---

-## 10 · Uses & Learning Reflection
+## 10 · Uses and Learning Reflection

 ### What the model is used for